Luis Garcia Player Props: Nationals vs. Braves

-The Washington Nationals, including Luis Garcia (hitting .256 in his past 10 games, with a double, two home runs, a walk and seven RBI), take on starting pitcher Jared Shuster and the Atlanta Braves at Truist Park, Saturday at 4:10 PM ET.
+Luis Garcia -- with a slugging percentage of .439 in his past 10 games, including two home runs -- will be in action for the Washington Nationals against the Atlanta Braves, with Bryce Elder on the mound, on June 11 at 1:35 PM ET.

-In his most recent appearance, he racked up two hits (going 2-for-4 with an RBI) against the Braves.
+He had a hitless showing in his last game (0-for-3 with an RBI) against the Braves.

 Luis Garcia Game Info & Props vs. the Braves